 When talking to your more analytical colleagues, try not to take their straight-to-business manner personally.
 Respect the fact that some people don’t want to engage in warm and fuzzy relationships, especially at work.

 People who have an intuitive communication style are focused on — the big picture.

-In communication, they dislike excessive details and prefer broad overviews to a perfect ordering of events or explanation of the issue/situation.
+In communication, they dislike excessive details and prefer broad overviews to a perfect ordering of events or explanations of the issue or situation.

-They are action-oriented, focused more on results than the process that will get them there.
+They are action-oriented and focused more on results than the process that will get them there.
 In line with that, they favor brief conversations that cut right to the chase.

-During a one-to-one conversation between a financial services officer and a financial consultant, the financial services officer starts disclosing details about the account of a client who wishes to invest in stocks.
-The financial services officer feels like the details are excessive and exclaims: “Let’s just focus on the current financial position of the client, and go from there.”
+During a one-on-one conversation between a financial services officer and a financial consultant, the financial services officer starts disclosing details about the account of a client who wishes to invest in stocks.
+The financial services officer feels like the details are excessive and exclaims: “Let’s just focus on the current financial position of the client and go from there.”